katmatt/katmatt-blogs/content/posts/GraalVM-cross-compile-gh-actions.md

 ## Setup your gradle build

 In this article,  we will use the popular [gradle](https://gradle.org/) build tool together with the [Palantir GraalVM gradle plugin](https://github.com/palantir/gradle-graal).
 This setup will download the GraalVM toolchain, cache it locally and thus makes it very easy to use.
-This plugin is available from the gradle plugin and central and this makes it very easy to integrate it into our *gradle.build* file:
+This plugin is available from the gradle plugin central and this makes it very easy to integrate it into our *gradle.build* file:

 ``` gradle
 plugins {